Chaco War: Armor, artillery, and motorized forces

-At the insistence of the Minister of War General Hans Kundt, Bolivia purchased a number of light tanks and tankettes for support of infantry forces.
-German instructors provided training to the mostly-Bolivian crews, who received eight weeks' training.
-The Vickers light tanks bought by Bolivia were the Vickers Type A and Type B, commissioned into the Bolivian army in December 1932 and were originally painted in camouflage patterns.
+At the insistence of the Minister of War General Hans Kundt, Bolivia purchased several light tanks and tankettes for the support of infantry forces.
+German instructors provided training to the mostly Bolivian crews, who received eight weeks' training.
+The Vickers light tanks bought by Bolivia were the Vickers Type A and Type B, commissioned into the Bolivian army in December 1932, and were originally painted in camouflage patterns.

 Hampered by the geography and difficult terrain of the Gran Chaco, combined with scarce water sources and inadequate logistical preparations, the Bolivian superiority in vehicles (water-cooled), tanks, and towed artillery did not prove decisive in the end.
 Thousands of truck and vehicle engines succumbed to the thick Chaco dust, which also jammed the heavy water-cooled machine guns employed by both sides.
 Having relatively few artillery pieces of its own, Paraguay purchased a quantity of Stokes-Brandt Model 1931 mortars.
 Highly portable (each of three parts could be carried by a soldier) and accurate, with a range of 3,000 yards, the angu'as ("corn-mashers" or "mortar" in Guarani) caused many casualties among Bolivian troops.
 In the course of the conflict, Paraguayan factories developed their own type of pyrotechnic-ignater hand grenade, the pineapple shaped carumbe'i (Guaraní for "little turtle") and produced trailers, mortar tubes, artillery grenades, and aerial bombs.
 The Paraguayan war effort was centralized and led by the state-owned national dockyards, managed by José Bozzano.
 The Paraguayan Army received its first consignment of carumbe'i grenades in January 1933.

 Logistics, communications, and intelligence

 The Paraguayans took advantage of their ability to communicate over the radio in Guaraní, a language not spoken by the average Bolivian soldier.
 Paraguay had little trouble in transporting its army in large barges and gunboats on the Paraguay River to Puerto Casado and from there directly to the front lines by railway, but most Bolivian troops had to come from the western highlands, some 800 km away and with little or no logistic support.
-In fact, it took a Bolivian soldier 14 days to cross the distance, as opposed to a Paraguayan soldier's four.
+It took a Bolivian soldier 14 days to cross the distance, as opposed to a Paraguayan soldier's four.
 The heavy equipment used by the Bolivian Army made things even worse.
 The poor water supply and the dry climate of the region played a key role during the conflict.
 There were thousands of non-combat casualties from dehydration, mostly by the Bolivian troops.